syntheticfox/Subgenre_Analyzer/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="/Documents/Images/Initial Program.PNG?raw=true" alt="Initial Program">

 The user can select a genre from the avaliable [genres](/Subgenre_Analyzer/Genre_Finder_GUI/Genres).
 Additonally, the user can load audio from their computer.
 The 'Load Audio' button will open a prompt to select a song.
-The user must load audio and select a genre and click the 'Update Genre Directory' before they can select the 'Analyze' button.
+The user must load audio, select a genre, and click the 'Update Genre Directory' before they can select the 'Analyze' button.

 **Analyze Audio:**

 <img src="/Documents/Images/Analyze Audio.PNG?raw=true" alt="Analyze Audio">

-Once the user selects 'Analyze', the audio's infromation will be displayed in a seperate window.
+Once the user selects 'Analyze', the audio's information will be displayed in a seperate window.
 This includes the name, song length, peak tempo, autocorrection tempo, and the subgenre the program predicted.
 There is a visual representation of the feature vector, which shows all previous analyzed songs and the tempo ranges of each subgenre.

 **Editing and Zoom:**